soar-telescope/goodman_pipeline/README.md

      $ cd
      $ pwd
      ```
-     Whatever the output is there you should replace it for `/home/user/`
+     Replace `/home/user/`for whatever the output is in the last command

  4. Reload the environment variables.
 For this you can simply close and reopen
  the terminal or you can do:
      ```shell